OpenSees/OpenSees/README.md

 https://www.atlassian.com/git/tutorials/saving-changes

 ## Documentation
-The documentation for OpenSees is being moved to a parellel github repo: https://github.com/OpenSees/OpenSeesDocumentation
+The documentation for OpenSees is being moved to a parallel github repo: https://github.com/OpenSees/OpenSeesDocumentation

 The documentation (in its present form) can be viewed in the browser using the following url: